Ranger Tom VandenBerg

 Protecting 3.3 million acres of marine and terrestrial wilderness in Southeast Alaska, Glacier Bay National Park and Preserve is the ultimate escape for outdoor enthusiasts and nature lovers.
 You’ll find snow-capped mountain ranges, ocean coastlines, deep fjords, freshwater rivers and lakes, and of course, tidewater glaciers – some of the glaciers are even calving icebergs into the bay!
 And in addition to being one of our national parks, Glacier Bay is also part of the largest internationally protected Biosphere Reserves in the world, and it is recognized by the United Nations as a World Heritage Site.

-To help you plan an adventure in Glacier Bay National Park and Preserve, Trail Talk posed questions from our Facebook community (and a few from NPF) to Tom VandenBerg, Supervisory Park Ranger at Glacier Bay:
+To help you plan an adventure in Glacier Bay National Park and Preserve, in 2012 we talked with Tom VandenBerg, Supervisory Park Ranger at Glacier Bay.

 One of my favorite locations in Glacier Bay is South Marble Island, a tiny limestone outcrop miles from any land, yet surrounded by fertile waters and covered with lounging sea lions and nesting seabirds.
 It represents to me the incredible richness of life at Glacier Bay…a land that was covered by a massive glacier only 250 years ago, now filled with wildlife.
 Puffins, sea lions, kittiwakes, oystercatchers, harbor seals, sea otters, and eagles are all part of the experience at South Marble Island.